Summer Studentships 2020

 The Nutrition Society is delighted to offer Summer Studentships aimed at undergraduate members interested in a career in nutritional science.
 The studentships will provide undergraduates, registered on nutrition or related degree programmes, with the opportunity to undertake a period of research in a university, research institute or industrial setting.
 All applicants must have an academic supervisor based at the university at which they are registered.

 Studentships are available for up to eight weeks and carry a stipend of £200 per week (£1600 total).
 The applicant’s university will receive a payment £400 towards research expenses associated with the project.
-Additionally up to £500 will be available if required, for travel and accommodation for the student to attend the Nutrition Futures Conference to present their research project.
+Additionally, up to £500 will be available, for travel and accommodation to enable the student to attend the Nutrition Futures Conference in Coventry, to present their research project.

 - The applicant must hold a current membership started before November of the preceding year, at the time of application.
 It is expected that the recipients of the award will continue membership of the Society in the years follwoing the award.